mccoyJosh/ClassInfo/SDEV120/M06/Day1/1_logic_gates.md

 Many of these rules are written in a million different ways and can be represented differently across programming languages, so make sure you understand what you are actually working with in specific situations.

+Most of the gate we will see are going to work a lot like mathematical expressions that take two operands and 1 operator and produce 1 result... this is true except the first one we will see, NOT.

 ## NOT

 The NOT logical gate will negate/inverse the boolean value.